owlbarn/tutorial/book/neural-network/README.md

 To some extend, a deep neural netowrk is nothing but a regression problem in a very high-dimensional space.
 We need to minimise its cost function by utilising higher-order derivatives.
 Before looking into the actual `Neural` module, let's build a small neural network from scratch.
 Don't get scared, the whole application is around 60 LOC.

-We will build a neural network to recognise hand-written digits.
-The data we will use is from [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-You can use `Owl.Dataset.download_all()` to download the dataset.
 The following code defines the layer and network type, both are OCaml record types.
 Each layer consists of three components: weight `w`, bias `b`, and activation function `a`.
 A network is just a collection of layers.

 ```ocaml env=neural_01
 open Algodiff.S